 - Racers are allowed to return to the checkpoint after crossing.
 They are allowed to continue the race if it is within the cutoff time.
 If a racer decides to return to the checkpoint, please notify the race staff and use the dedicated path to avoid crossing the checkpoint again.
 Race time will be recorded as the time a racer first cross the checkpoint.
 Racers must leave the checkpoint before the cutoff time, or will be disqualified from the race.

 - Racers who cross the finish line after the race cutoff time will not be considered as official finishers.

-It is the racers’ own responsibility to ensure they are properly equipped at all times during the race.
+It is the racers’ own responsibility to ensure they are properly equipped at all the times during the race.
 There will be mandatory gear check along the course.
 Racers who fail to show proper gear at the gear checks will not be able to proceed until the missing item(s) has been replaced.
-For the sake of fairness to others racers, time penalty or even disqualification could be resulted, depending on the severity of the breach.
+For the sake of fairness to the other racers, time penalty or even disqualification could be resulted, depending on the severity of the breach.